thomas-shares/mqtt-kat/README.md

 * Disconnecting clients in error cases is not fully implemented.
 * Declining `CONNECT` packages is needed.
 * `UNSUBSCRIBE` is not handled.
-* `SUBACK` is hardcoded
 * Nothing is done for pings, no time out and subsequent disconnect.
-* Only QOS 0 is assumed at the moment, no code in place for other QOS's
+* At the moment the message flows for good path QOS 0, 1 and 2 is in place.
+But there is no error recovery if one of the packets gets lost.
+So no resending of packets.

 ## What about the name?